Back to Solicitors

 • Written exercise

-Government lawyers provide a range of legal services to a vast number of government organisations, including central Whitehall departments.
+Government lawyers provide a range of legal services to a wide range of government organisations, including central Whitehall departments.

 They undertake high quality legal work and have the opportunity to move around and work in different areas of law and practice, and work within different departments, throughout their careers.
 For those who choose to specialise in a particular area of law or practice, there are opportunities to do so.
 Other benefits include a good work life balance; flexible-working opportunities; and access to high quality training and development programmes.